 The top two bones in the spine (the C1 and C2 or atlas and axis) protect the sensitive area where the brainstem meets the spinal cord.
 A misalignment in this area can lead to many of the conditions noted above.
 How?
 Even a slight misalignment of these bones can affect the Eustachian tubes that are responsible for draining extra fluid away from the ears.
 One upper cervical chiropractor noted that this gradual process can take up to 15 years before symptoms surface.
 By then the accident is a distant memory and rarely connected to symptoms.
 However, a case study involving 300 Meniere’s patients who had suffered head or neck trauma in the past was a resounding success with 97% of the patients reporting an average of 90% improvement in symptoms.

-Chiropractors specialize in aligning the bones of the body, but upper cervical chiropractors are even more specialized and focus on just the C1 and C2.
-We use diagnostic imaging to take precise measurements and detect misalignments that other medical professionals may miss or dismiss as being irrelevant to the problem.
+Chiropractors specialize in aligning the bones of the body, but upper cervical chiropractors are even more specialized.
+They focus on just the C1 and C2.
+We use diagnostic imaging to take precise measurements and detect misalignments.
 We then use extremely gentle adjustments to correct the issue precisely.
-If you are envisioning someone popping and twisting your spine, you’ll find upper cervical adjustments to be a pleasant and painless surprise.
+If you are envisioning someone popping and twisting your spine, those are not present in upper cervical adjustments.

-If you are suffering from vertigo, especially if you have ever suffered a head or neck injury, contact an upper cervical practice in your area to schedule a consultation.
-You may be taking your first step down the road to natural relief from numerous health concerns.
+If you experience vertigo, especially if you had a head or neck injury, contact an upper cervical practice.
+Schedule a consultation and take your first step down the road to natural relief from numerous health concerns.